t-amandawong/cmpm120-coregameplay/README.md

 - Sound effect triggered when the player presses a movement key on the right side of the screen

 ## Visual
-- Image based player made by a friend
+- Image based player made by David Markowitz
 - Video of sky being used as the background which switches between day and night based on the puzzle time

 ## Motion